Tides (film)

-Tides (also known as The Colony) is a 2021 English-language German-Swiss science fiction thriller film directed and written by Tim Fehlbaum.
+Tides (also known as The Colony) is a 2021 English-language science fiction thriller film directed and written by Tim Fehlbaum.
 The film stars Nora Arnezeder, Iain Glen, Sarah-Sofie Boussnina, and Joel Basman.
 Set in a future in which the Earth's elite leave the polluted planet to settle in a space colony on Kepler-209, it is about a team from Kepler who return to Earth several generations later to test whether it is suitable for human habitation.
 The film had its worldwide premiere at the 71st Berlin International Film Festival.